suim-park/Capstone-RAG-Team/README.md

 However, physicians face significant challenges in staying up-to-date with the latest clinical guidelines and research, particularly for critical conditions.
 Reading through extensive texts to understand study populations, methods, clinical presentations, and outcomes is a necessary but time-intensive task.
 In the modern age of artificial intelligence, vast amounts of data have been utilized to train models, though most medical research is not open-access due to the sensitive nature of patient data.

+Transformer-based large language models (LLMs) have demonstrated increased capacity of machine question answering^{1, 2}, which has the potential to be applied to provide information for physician decision making in critical care medicine.
+However, in the medical domain, the source of information plays a critical role, as different sources could point to contradicting conclusions to the same questions.
+Moreover, recommended intervention to a given medical condition can evolve as research papers and guidelines are published on a daily basis.
+To address this issue, Lewis et al. (2020) came up with the idea of retrieval augmented generation (RAG), which ask pretrained models to give answers based on a source document^3.
+Edge et al. (2024) further purposed to used a knowledge graph to represent documents and ask pretrained models to give answers based on the graph (GraphRAG)^4.

 **This project aims to build an AI chatbot powered by GraphRAG, using a knowledge graph to deliver accurate summaries**.
 When queried by a physician, the chatbot will provide detailed responses regarding research methodologies, the alignment of methods to conclusions, and the relevance of the research to the patient being treated. **An example question is; Among patients with septic shock and relative adrenal insufficiency, do corticosteroids reduce 28-day mortality?**

 <img width="1108" alt="Screenshot 2024-11-08 at 1 32 33 PM" src="https://github.com/user-attachments/assets/f7203589-b6f3-42e0-b7d6-a49f80aae050">